Lamin10/battleship/README.md

 + You have 10 turns to guess the coordinates to attack.
 + The game provides feedback on whether your attack was a "Hit" or "Miss."
 + The game ends when you successfully sink all five enemy ships or run out of turns.
++ And it ask whether you would like to play again if yes the the game restart if no it ends with a gooddbye.

   ## Table of Contents

 ## Game Overview